-If using a Research Partner (RP) or Research Team (RT), provide a brief biographical statement about their qualifications in conducting field research.
-At a minimum, the letter should include the following: highest degree earned, year, and institution; years of experience in conducting research and evaluation (specifically as it relates to criminal justice and neighborhood revitalization topics); and a list of no more than three publications relevant to policing and/or evaluation.
-The RP or RT should demonstrate knowledge of community-oriented, place-based crime strategies and evaluation methods, and describe any history of a relationship or familiarity with the police agency (i.e., have they worked with the fiscal agent and/or police agency in the past or is this a new endeavor).
-For rural or tribal areas, it may be more appropriate for the RP or RT to describe expertise specific to the issues and needs of the targeted community.
+If partnering with a non-profit organization (i.e., a research partner), provide a brief statement of its qualifications.
+At a minimum, the letter should include the following: years of experience in conducting research and evaluation (specifically as it relates to criminal justice and neighborhood revitalization topics) and a list of no more than three publications relevant to policing and/or evaluation.
+The partner organization should demonstrate knowledge of community-oriented, place-based crime strategies and evaluation methods, and describe any history of a relationship or familiarity with the police agency (i.e., have they worked with the applicant and/or police agency in the past, or is this a new endeavor).
+For rural or tribal areas, it may be more appropriate for the partner organization to describe expertise specific to the issues and needs of the targeted community.

-Additionally, the RP or RT should indicate their capacity to assist the police agency with data collection issues and analysis.
-The letter should include a brief paragraph about the research methods that will be used for the project.
+Additionally, the non-profit organization should indicate their capacity to assist the police agency with data collection issues and analysis.
+The letter should include a paragraph about the methods that will be used for the project.